Willy Ronis: Life and work

-Despite stiff competition from Robert Doisneau and others, the Oxford Companion to the Photograph terms Ronis "the photographer of Paris par excellence".
+Despite stiff competition from Robert Doisneau and others, Ronis was named by the Oxford Companion to the Photograph "the photographer of Paris par excellence".

 Ronis began teaching in the 1950s, and taught at the School of Fine Arts in Avignon, Aix-en-Provence and Saint Charles, Marseilles.

 In 1953, Edward Steichen included Ronis, Cartier-Bresson, Robert Doisneau, Izis, and Brassaï in an exhibition at the Museum of Modern Art titled Five French Photographers.
 In 1955, Ronis was included in The Family of Man exhibition.
 The Venice Biennale awarded him its Gold Medal in 1957.
 Ronis began teaching in the 1950s, and taught at the School of Fine Arts in Avignon, Aix-en-Provence where he met Pierre-Jean Amar and Saint Charles, Marseilles.
 In 1979 he was awarded the Grand Prix des Arts et Lettres for Photography by the Minister for Culture.
 Ronis won the Prix Nadar in 1981 for his photobook, Sur le fil du hasard.

 Ronis continued to live and work in Paris, although he stopped photography in 2001, since he required a cane to walk and could not move around with his camera.
 He also worked on books for the publisher Taschen.

 In 2005–2006 the Paris city hall held Willy Ronis in Paris, a retrospective exhibition of his work, that had more than 500,000 visitors.
 There was also an exhibition at Rencontres d'Arles festival, Arles, France, in 2009.

 Ronis died at age 99, on 12 September 2009.

 In 2005–2006 the Paris city hall held a retrospective exhibition of his work, that had more than 500,000 visitors.